-To request authorization for the use of the precautionary phrase, the company must submit to the Sanitary Authority a sworn statement including the following language "that even having used GMP, there exists the possibility that there has been accidental cross contamination during the manufacturing process due to ...," providing the appropriate justification for the incident.
+To request authorization for the use of the precautionary phrase, the company must submit to INAL a sworn statement including the following language "that even having used GMP, there exists the possibility that there has been accidental cross contamination during the manufacturing process due to "..." providing the appropriate justification for the incident.